 The Parish Council is the Lighting Authority for the 60 street lights in the parish (technically known as a footway lighting system).
 This equates to one street lamp for every 4 houses in the village, reflecting the spread-out rural nature of the parish.

 To report a problem with a street lamp please contact us.

 The lamps are connected to what is known as the unmetered supply.
 This doesn't mean the electricity is free however!
-The supplier (E-On) calculates the typical load of each type of lamp for dusk to dawn throughout the year (allowing for seasonal variations) and charges the Council on what the lamps should use.
+The network distributor (Western Power Distribution) calculates the typical load of the lamps and sensors throughout the year (allowing for seasonal variations) and then the energy supplier (E-On) charges the Council on the theoretical use.

-This is another reason why it is important for you to report any lamp that has died, as the power has to paid for whether it is used or not.
+This is another reason why it is important for you to report any lamp that has died, as the power will be paid for whether it is used or not.